maddisondesigns/Quark/readme.txt

 1. Click on the Appearance > Themes menu option in the WordPress Dashboard
 2. Click the Install Themes tab at the top of the page
-3. Type 'Quark' in the search field and then click the Search button
+3. Type 'Quark' in the search field, without the quotes, and then click the Search button
 4. Click the Install Now link below the Quark preview thumbnail
 5. Once the theme has been installed, click the Activate link